AsikolayeNafisat/Unemployment-in-Africa/README.md

 This is a project for the **10Alytics Global Hackathon 2023** which allowed analysts to delve into various datasets to uncover insights and strategies that could assist in mitigating the unemployment crisis in Africa.

 ## Objective
-To analyze data, identify patterns, and propose informed, data-driven recommendations that governments and stakeholders can implement to effectively address and reduce unemployment rates, particularly focusing on the African context.
+To analyze data, identify patterns, and propose informed, data-driven and actionable recommendations that governments and stakeholders can implement to effectively address and reduce unemployment rates, particularly focusing on the African context.

 ## Data Description
 Six datasets were provided with each having unique information on the factors influencing unemployment.
 The datasets are outlined below as described for the hackathon.